 The FDA can only do so much.
 For every product they ban, another is poised to replace it.
 So do your research.
 Never buy supplements from the guy at the gym.
 If you're lucky its just sugar pills and you've lost a few bucks.
 Many people believe that as long as they aren't injecting it, it couldn't possibly be a steroid.
 The FDA warnings make it clear that steroids and steroid analogs can be found in pills taken orally as well.

-Finding the right supplement stack is difficult and wont happen over night.
+Finding the right supplement stack is difficult and won't happen overnight.
 Avoid anything that promises rapid transformations.
-Also avoid brand new products.
-Manufactures know it may be some time before the FDA tests their product since it is labeled as a nutritional supplement.
+Also, avoid brand new products.
+Manufacturers know it may be sometime before the FDA tests their product since it is labeled as a nutritional supplement.